Soul Nomad & the World Eaters: Other characters

-Asagi is a girl who was supposed to be the main character of a future Nippon Ichi game, but this game was probably scrapped, which is why she has appeared in various games as a post-game content, wanting to be the main character of the games she appears in.
-In Makai Kingdom: Chronicles of the Sacred Tome she becomes Zetta's apprentice in order to become stronger, after this she seems to have turned on Zetta and arrives in Soul Nomad during the fight against Feinne.
+Asagi is a girl who was supposed to be the main character of a future Nippon Ichi game.
+However, as the game was likely scrapped, she has appeared in various games as post-game content, wanting to be the main character of the games she appears in.
+In Makai Kingdom: Chronicles of the Sacred Tome, she becomes Zetta's apprentice in order to become stronger, after which she seems to have turned on Zetta and arrives in Soul Nomad during the fight against Feinne.

-She, as she usually does, wants the spot as the lead character, calling herself the Queen of Games, but Gig prefers to ignore her and continue to fight Feinne.
-Asagi then gets upset and destroys Feinne with only a bazooka shot (amazing even Gig) stating that Feinne was the most pathetic end boss she has ever seen.
-Then she challenges Gig and the hero in a fight and during this battle she destroys the world with her power.
+Asagi, calling herself the Queen of Games, wants the spot as the lead character, but Gig prefers to ignore her and continue to fight Feinne.
+Asagi then gets upset and destroys Feinne with only a bazooka shot, amazing even Gig, stating that Feinne was the most pathetic end boss she has ever seen.
+She then challenges Gig and the hero to a battle, during which she destroys the world with her power.

-After this battle Asagi can be recruited, but she starts to complain about her fate of being always a hidden character.
-Gig scolds her, since by destroying the world, she ended his story thus forcing him to start the game all over again.
+Asagi can be recruited after the battle, but starts to complain about her fate of being always a hidden character.
+Gig scolds her, since, by destroying the world, she ended his story, thus forcing him to start the game all over again.